Sólheimajökull 3-Hour Glacier Hike

-Live life to the fullest with this exhilarating glacier hiking tour up one of most magnificent features of the South of Iceland, the mighty Sólheimajökull glacier.
-This expedition is the perfect opportunity for those who want to combine stunning natural landscapes with adventures hiking on glacial ice mixed with volcanic ash and feel like you have landed on the moon
+Live life to the fullest with this exhilarating glacier hiking tour up one of the most magnificent features of the South of Iceland, the mighty Sólheimajökull glacier.
+This expedition is the perfect opportunity for those who want to combine stunning natural landscapes with adventures hiking on glacial ice mixed with volcanic ash.
+It makes you feel like you have landed on the moon.

 ✓ Hike on Sólheimajökull Glacier ✓ Views of Ice Formations ✓ Small Group Experience

 ✓ Free parking ✓ All necessary glacier equipment ✓ English speaking certified glacier guide